inspec/inspec/docs-chef-io/content/inspec/resources/podman_network.md

 ### labels

-The `labels` property tests the labels set for the given Podman network.
+The `labels` property tests the labels set for the specified Podman network.

 ```ruby
   its("labels") { should eq "created_by.minikube.sigs.k8s.io"=>"true", "name.minikube.sigs.k8s.io"=>"minikube" }